 If you already have the basic knowledge of this fascinating language, this course will push you to the next level working towards achieving JLPT N4*.

 The Japanese Lower Intermediate (Year 3) course is ideal if you have completed the Japanese Beyond Beginners (Year 2) course or you have a rusty but good GCSE.
 You should be able to communicate at JLPT N5 to enrol on this course.

-This course consists of three modules taught at progressive levels, starting with Part 1 in October.
-We only advise joining Part 2 or Part 3 if you are already familiar with the content from earlier modules (see the What will I learn? section below for module content).
+This course consists of three parts taught at progressive levels, starting with Part 1 in October.
+We only advise joining Part 2 or Part 3 if you are already familiar with the content from earlier modules (see the What will I learn? section below for content).

-If you are new and want to join this course please contact the short courses team to arrange a brief interview with the tutor so he can asses your Japanese level.
+If you are new and want to join this course please contact Taka, our Japanese tutor on firstname.lastname@example.org so he can assess your level.